I’m a mechanical engineer who is interested in cars and motorsport.

 3. Active Suspension

 Used primarily on high-end vehicles (Audi Q7, Mercedes Airmatic), and formerly by Citroën, an active suspension allows the suspension characteristics to be adjusted by supplying energy through an oil pump or air compressor.
-This energy supply makes it possible, for example, to maintain the body horizontal, regardless of the loading of the vehicle or its phase of acceleration, braking or turning, and to modulate the height of the vehicle.
-It is therefore an adaptive suspension with broad possibilities.
+This energy supply makes it possible, for example, to maintain the body horizontally, regardless of the loading of the vehicle or its phase of acceleration, braking, or turning, and to modulate the height of the vehicle.
+It is, therefore, an adaptive suspension with broad possibilities.

 4. Multi-Link Suspension

 The multi-link suspension is generally made up of five arms to independently block each degree of freedom of the wheel.
 Only the vertical displacement is controlled by the damper.
 The development of this suspension is relatively complex: the unsprung masses are relatively large, and the bulk is quite large.

 Indeed, multi-link suspensions are generally only used in both front and rear in sedans.
 Only a few models of compact cars have a multi-link suspension and that only in the rear (Volkswagen Golf with more than 120 horsepower, Ford Focus).